Why study Materials Science at Imperial?

 - Industry Partnership and Graduate Employability

 The Department of Materials has a strong track record of collaborating with industry and external partners in various sectors.
 For example, Shell-Imperial Advanced Interfacial Materials Science (AIMS) Centre, the Rolls-Royce Nuclear University Technology Centre and BP International Centre for Advanced Materials.

-Based in South Kensington, in central London, we are at the heart of one of the most exciting cities in the world – you are surrounded by parks and museums, shopping, bars, restaurants and clubs.
+Based in South Kensington, in central London, we are at the heart of one of the most exciting cities in the world – ps, shopping, bars, restaurants and clubs surround you.
 There are also festivals, street-food markets and historical landmarks which make London a unique city to explore.
 You can apply to live in one of our accommodation halls in the centre of London.

 - Tailor-make your degree

-In the third year, you will be able to select electives that map to the Department’s research themes and allow you to study a particular class of material or an underpinning principle in more detail.
+In the third year, you can select electives that map to the Department’s research themes and allow you to study a particular class of material or an underpinning principle in more detail.
 You will also broaden your educational experience by taking an I-explore module.
-If you are following the BEng Materials with Management programme, you will take additional core modules offered by Imperial College Business School.

 In your 4th year, you will undertake an individual research project with one of the Department’s research groups.
-This may involve working at an external facility such as Diamond in Oxfordshire or spending time in a laboratory overseas, e.g. at MIT in the US.
+This may involve working at an external facility such as Diamond in Oxfordshire or a laboratory overseas, e.g. MIT in the US.
 Project students work alongside researchers, including world-leading academics and PhD students, in areas from bone regeneration to aircraft landing gear and solar cells to cement-bonded refractories.

 Imperial also offers a wide range of courses to stimulate your personal, professional and intellectual growth via Imperial Horizons, Imperial’s flagship Centre for Languages, Culture & Communication.